 Can Low Voltage Damage Air Conditioner?

 Yes, low voltage can damage an air conditioner.
-Whenever an AC is in operation under low voltage conditions, it creates a strain on the AC components, like the capacitor, winding, and compressor.
+Whenever an AC is in operation under low voltage conditions, it creates a strain on the AC components, such as the capacitor, winding, and compressor.
 This reduces its cooling capacity.
 Electrical damage may occur, or even the motor may burn out.

 Low voltage damages your air conditioner in the following ways: